scikit-hep/uproot5/docs-sphinx/index.rst

 **Uproot** is a Python implementation of ROOT I/O, independent of the ROOT toolkit itself (including ROOT's Python interface, PyROOT).

 - If you need help understanding ROOT and its ecosystem, see the `ROOT project documentation <https://root.cern/get_started/>`__.
-- If you understand what a ROOT file is but have never used Uproot, see :doc:`basic`.
+- If you know what a ROOT file is but are unfamiliar with Uproot, see the :doc:`basic`.
 - If you are migrating from an older version to Uproot 4, see the :doc:`uproot3-to-4`.
 - If you need detailed descriptions of a class's properties or a function's parameters, see the left-bar on this site (≡ button on mobile) or use ``help`` in Python, ``?`` or shift-tab in iPython/Jupyter.